Linux-Club-KSU/copyparty-LCKSU/README.md

   * `[awo]` is `opus` in a `weba` file, good for iPhones (iOS 17.5 and newer) but Apple is still fixing some state-confusion bugs as of iOS 18.2.1
   * `[caf]` is `opus` in a `caf` file, good for iPhones (iOS 11 through 17), technically unsupported by Apple but works for the most part
   * `[mp3]` -- the myth, the legend, the undying master of mediocre sound quality that definitely works everywhere
+  * `[flac]` -- lossless but compressed, for LAN and/or fiber playback on electrostatic headphones
+  * `[wav]` -- lossless and uncompressed, for LAN and/or fiber playback on electrostatic headphones connected to very old equipment
+    * `flac` and `wav` must be enabled with `--allow-flac` / `--allow-wav` to allow spending the disk space
 * "tint" reduces the contrast of the playback bar